cyrraz/plothist/docs/usage/plot_fitting_results.rst

       return pdf_list

-The main idea is that when you do a ``PlotOn`` on a frame, the function is saved as a ``TGraph`` object.
+The main idea is that when you do a ``plotOn()`` on a frame, the function is saved as a ``TGraph`` object.
 You can then get the x and y values of the graph and interpolate it to get a function.
 The function is then saved in a list with the name of the function.
 The PDF order in the list is the same as the order you used to plot them on the frame.